 Oak: Pinot spends time aging in oak which gives hints of vanilla and toast.

-If you are comparing different Pinot’s try this easy rating system.
+After you taste each wine, give it a rating using this easy rating system.
 Add notes to help remember what you liked or didn’t like about the wine.

 3pts Good, but not great